googleapis/sdk-platform-java/hermetic_build/DEVELOPMENT.md

    ```
    This will generate a jar located in `~/.m2/repository/com/google/api/gapic-generator-java/{version}/gapic-generator-java-{version}.jar`

-2. Move the jar into the well-known location of the jar.
+2. Move the jar into its well-known location.
-   The generation scripts will assume the jar is there.

    ```shell
    mv /path/to/jar "${HOME}/.library_generation/gapic-generator-java.jar"